Below are details about how to participate in the Pearl Birnbaum Hurwitz Humanism in Healthcare Award.

 - Previously nominated individuals may be nominated again (not to exceed two times within five years).

 The Arnold P. Gold Foundation is pleased to announce the eighth annual Pearl Birnbaum Hurwitz Humanism in Healthcare Award.
 Submit your nomination here.

 The deadline to submit a nomination is June 12, 2023.

 Nominators will describe their nominee’s work, her advocacy on behalf of underserved populations, and the impact of this work.

 Selection Criteria and Process

 The Gold Foundation includes outside experts to support the review process and make recommendations to the Gold Foundation.
-Based on these external recommendations and internal reviews from Gold Foundation staff, the Pearl Birnbaum Humanism in Healthcare Awardee is selected according the following criteria:
+Based on these external recommendations and internal reviews from Gold Foundation staff, the Pearl Birnbaum Hurwitz Humanism in Healthcare Awardee is selected according to the following criteria: